Are you currently overpaying for electricity in Virginia?

 Maine Residential Electric Rates

-cmp electricity rates
+electricity supply rates in maine

 Currently, residential and commercial customers of two power utilities are able to shop for electricity rates – CMP and Emera Maine – covering approximately 60% of the territory.
 If you decide to switch, these utility companies will still be responsible for safely delivering electricity to your home.
 However, when it comes to the electric rate – you have the freedom to choose.